SimulationGroup-2/Single-Channel-Queue/README.md

 So first we import scipy.stats package for importing necessary funtion.
 Here we use Poisson and Exponential Distribution to generate interarrival time and service time respectively. µ=5.6 customers/minute (arrival rate) λ=1 customers/minute (service rate) for 20 customers.

-In Poisson Distribution,Poisson distribution is described in terms of the rate (μ) at which the events happen.
-An event can occur 0, 1, 2, … times in an interval.
-The average number of events in an interval is designated λ (lambda).
-Lambda is the event rate, also called the rate parameter.

-In Exponential Distribution, we can generate an exponentially distributed random variable using scipy.stats module's expon.rvs() method which takes shape parameter scale as its argument which is nothing but 1/lambda in the equation.
-To shift distribution use the loc argument, size decides the number of random variates in the distribution.

 So for Poisson Distribution we use mu=5.6 and size=19 .Because for the first customer interarrival time is always none(0) thats why we use size=19.
 So for Exponential Distribution we use scale=1,loc=0,size=20.
 Then we find the arrival time using the formula :current customer interarrival time + previous customer arrival time and implement it in a for loop.